Karmenzind/fp-server/README.md

 ### Using Docker ###

 The easiest way to run this repo is using [Docker](https://www.docker.com/).
-Install Docker then run:
+Install Docker and then run:
 ```bash
 # download the image
 docker pull karmenzind/fp-server:stable